 Our part-time MBA programs are rigorous, and we want to make sure that you’ll be able to succeed academically.
 To get a sense of this, we’ll evaluate your academic performance, including your undergrad and graduate performance, your GMAT or GRE test scores, and other coursework you’ve pursued (to a lesser degree).
 Getting a jump on assessment tests will give you time to strengthen your scores as needed.

-Find out exactly what goes into a business school application by reviewing application requirements for these programs.
+For more application tips, check out our guide to crafting your best MBA application.
+You can also find out exactly what goes into a business school application by reviewing application requirements for these programs.